mbruel/ngPost/README.md

 ### Portable release (Windows)
 - unzip [ngPost_v1.0.1_win7_64bit.zip](https://github.com/mbruel/ngPost/raw/master/release/ngPost_v1.0.1_win7_64bit.zip)
-- edit ngPost.conf to add your server settings (you can put several)
+- edit **ngPost.conf** to add your server settings (you can put several)
-- ngPost.bat -i <your_file>
+- **ngPost.bat** -i <your file or directory>

 if you prefer, you can give all the server parameters in the command line (cf the above section)<br/>
 By default:
 - ngPost will load the configuration file 'ngPost.conf' that is in the directory
-- it will write the nzb file inside this directory too
+- it will write the nzb file inside this directory too. (it's name will be the one of the latest input file in the command line)

 ### Alternatives